Thunchaththu Ezhuthachan: Caste

 Thunchaththu Ezhuthachan's caste is arguable.
 It is only known that he belonged to a lower caste (Shudra or Shudra-grade).'

-The two most popular opinions are Ezhuthachan and Nair, with Kaniyar being less popular.

 Ezhuthachan

 Ezhuthachan caste is a socio-economic caste of village school teachers.

 According to Arthur C. Burnell, Thunchaththu Ezhuthachan belonged to the Ezhuthachan or "school master" caste.
 Writer K. Balakrishna Kurup also reports the same, in his book Viswasathinte Kanappurangal.
 E. P. Bhaskara Guptan, a writer and independent researcher of local history from Kadampazhipuram; supports Kurup's conclusion.
 Historian Velayudhan Panikkassery expresses the same opinion.

 Nair

 The Chakkala Nair caste had the rights to enter brahmanical temples and to participate in worships.

 The Malayalam poet and historian Ulloor S. Parameswara Iyer agree that Ezhuthachan belonged to this caste and conclude that he could be Vattekattu Nair because he visited brahmanical temples and engaged in worship, which is not allowed for the Ezuthacan caste.

 William Logan, officer of the Madras Civil Service under the English India Company Government, expresses a similar opinion in his Malabar Manual and states that Thunchaththu Ezuthachan was "a man of Sudra (Nayar) caste".
 Kottarathil Shankunni wrote in his Aithihyamala that the term Ezhuthachan is nothing but a title taken up by school teachers belonging to several castes mainly by Nairs in Northern kerala indicating that Ezhuthachan was a Nair.